kev0960/ModooCode/md/inst/mov_1.md

 the REX.R prefix to specify a register other than CR8 causes an invalid-opcode exception.
 See the summary chart at the beginning of this section for encoding data and limits.

-If CR4.PCIDE= 1, bit63 of the source operand to `MOV` to CR3 determines whether the instruction invalidates entries in the TLBs and the paging-structure caches (see Section 4.10.4.1, "Operations that Invalidate TLBs and Paging-Structure Caches," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A).
-The instruction does not modify bit63 of CR3, which is reserved and always 0.
+If CR4.PCIDE = 1, bit 63 of the source operand to `MOV` to CR3 determines whether the instruction invalidates entries in the TLBs and the paging-structure caches (see Section 4.10.4.1, "Operations that Invalidate TLBs and Paging-Structure Caches," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A).
+The instruction does not modify bit 63 of CR3, which is reserved and always 0.

 See "Changes to Instruction Behavior in VMX Non-Root Operation" in Chapter 25 of the Intel(R) 64 and IA-32 Archi-tectures Software Developer's Manual, Volume 3C, for more information about the behavior of this instruction in VMX non-root operation.